Moving to Germany?

-There are several types of visa requirements needed for entry into Germany, which vary by nationality.
+Whether or not you need a visa for entry into Germany when planning a short (tourist) visit depends on your nationality.
 As the list is very long, check if your home country belongs to those whose citizens require a tourist visa for a stay of fewer than 90 days.
 Foreign nationals from the European Union and the Schengen area countries do not need a special entry visa for Germany.

 - Employment visas are required for every non-EU citizen who plans to work in Germany.
 You need to already have a job lined up before coming into Germany.
 In that case, you have to present a copy of your work agreement to the respective German mission.
 However, the citizens of selected countries (e.g. the US or New Zealand) are allowed to enter Germany without an employment visa and look for work, provided they have enough money to support themselves.

 - Jobseeker’s visas are designed for foreign graduates with a university degree equivalent to that of a German degree.
 This visa allows them to stay in Germany for a maximum of six months while looking for employment, as long as they can prove that they can support themselves during this time.

 - Family reunion visas are an option for all non-Germans wishing to join a spouse or parent who is living in Germany.
 The requirements for, and success of, your visa application depend of whether your spouse/parent is German, an EEA-national, or from a third country, as well as their own legal status in and reasons for being in the country.

 - For a study visa you need an acceptance letter from the German university or study-abroad program you are planning to attend.
 Evidence that you have sufficient means to support yourself while studying in Germany is required as well.
 If you complete your studies successfully you can extend your residence permit for up to 18 months to seek employment in Germany.

 Please note, visas for employment, but also family reunion, study, au-pairing, and language courses, are also referred to as the national (D) visa.